Ecclefechan

-Ecclefechan (Scottish Gaelic: Eaglais Fheichein) is a small village located in Dumfries and Galloway in the south of Scotland.
+Ecclefechan (Scottish Gaelic: Eaglais Fheichein) is a village located in Dumfries and Galloway in the south of Scotland.

 The village is famous for being the birthplace of Thomas Carlyle.

 Ecclefechan lies in the valley of the Mein Water, a tributary of the River Annan, 6+1/4 mi south of Lockerbie, 5 mi north of Annan and 8 mi northwest of the English border.
 The A74(M) motorway runs immediately north of the village and Junction 19 is just northwest of the village.

 The High Street of the village has a burn which runs through a culvert below it.
 This culvert was constructed in 1875 by Dr George Arnott at his own expense.

 Etymology

 The name Ecclefechan was recorded as Egilfeichane in 1507, and is of Brittonic origin.
-The first element is eglẹ:s, meaning "a church" (c.f.
-Welsh eglwys).
+The first element is eglẹ:s, meaning "a church" (cf. Welsh eglwys).
 The second element is the equivalent of Welsh fechan, meaning "little".
 Comparable Welsh toponyms include Eglwysfach and Llanfechan.

 A lesser likelihood is that the name commemorates Féchín of Fore, a 7th-century Irish saint.

 Governance

 Ecclefechan is in the parliamentary constituency of Dumfriesshire, Clydesdale and Tweeddale, David Mundell is the current Conservative Party Member of Parliament (MP).

 Ecclefechan is part of the South Scotland region in the Scottish Parliament, being in the constituency of Dumfriesshire.
 Oliver Mundell of the Conservatives is the Member of the Scottish Parliament (MSP).

-Before Brexit for the European Parliament its residents voted to elect Members of the European Parliament (MEP)s for the Scotland constituency.
+Before Brexit for the European Parliament its residents voted to elect Members of the European Parliament (MEPs) for the Scotland constituency.

-For Local Government purposes, it belongs to the "Annandale East + Eskdale Ward" of the Dumfries and Galloway Council Area.
-The village does not have its own Parish Council.
+For local government purposes, it belongs to the Annandale East and Eskdale Ward of the Dumfries and Galloway Council Area.
+The village does not have its own parish council.